DhananjayChandrikapure/DhananjayChandrikapure/README.md

-## Objective
+## 🎯 Objectives
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+To build a successful career in cybersecurity by applying my knowledge of security operations, incident analysis, and threat management.
+I aim to continuously learn, adapt to emerging security challenges, enhance my technical skills, and contribute to securing digital environments.
+My goal is to work in dynamic security teams, handle real-world incidents, and support organizations in strengthening their security posture — specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

-## Skills
+## 🛠️ Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |